-What I love about the Basilica Santa Maria Maggiore, Cappella Colleoni, and Duomo di Sant’Alessandro is that they are in the center of the city, but are tucked behind a palazzo.
-It makes the reveal to these huge and decorated monuments so special.
+What I love about the Basilica Santa Maria Maggiore, Cappella Colleoni, and Duomo di Sant’Alessandro is that they are in the center of the city, but are tucked behind Palazzo della Ragione.
+It makes the reveal to these huge and decorated churches so special.
 You stroll through the big open piazza and go around the palazzo to be met with stunning, sacred architecture.

 The Basilica di Santa Maria Maggiore is unique because its entrance and facade are not grand or even very clear.
 You’ll first notice Cappella Colleoni and then to the left is an unassuming door to where you enter the Basilica.

-Based on its outer appearance, you may expect Cappella Colleoni to be the Basilica.
+Based on its outer appearance, you may expect Cappella Colleoni to be the main church of Bergamo.
 The facade is ornately decorated, grandiose, and frankly, humongous!

 Inside, you’ll find it just as decorated as the outside, flooded with art and opulent detail.

 Duomo di Bergamo

 The Duomo of Bergamo, or Cattedrale di Sant’Alessandro is to the left of the Basilica and the Cappella Colleoni.
 The church takes the name of Bergamo’s patron saint, and while it’s smaller than the Basilica but no less impressive.

 Inside are various artworks, statues, and even the tiara of a pope – Pope John XXIII to be exact, who was from Bergamo and is now a saint.